“Think like a white squirrel.”

 This critter had a lot of energy.
 He climbed on fences and picnic tables, sat up in a tree nibbling on something for a while, then ran to the other side of the park, eventually getting within 20 feet of my car as I sat at the curb and observed.

-I never did see another albino squirrel on this day, but I was just happy to see one, since hot summer days can be tricky.
+I never did see another albino squirrel on this day, but I was just happy to see one, since hot summer days can be tricky for seeing them.
 Autumn is considered the best time of year to see the white squirrels since they are actively building up their cache of nuts for the winter season.

 Tributes to the albino squirrels in Olney

-If you make it to Olney (perhaps for their 175th anniversary next summer?), stop into the White Squirrel Shoppe, which offers a wide range of squirrel-related gifts, including socks, wine bottle holders, playing cards, stuffed animals, figurines, and Christmas ornaments.
+If you make it to Olney, stop into the White Squirrel Shoppe, which offers a wide range of squirrel-related gifts, including socks, wine bottle holders, playing cards, stuffed animals, figurines, and Christmas ornaments.

 The white squirrels are a huge deal in Olney.
 They are protected by law here and have the right of way on all streets.
 Olney encourages residents to set up feeding boxes, and once a year the town gives out free corn to refill those boxes.